neloefm1/SenseFOG-Documentation/Instructions.md

 - Provide detailed explanation of the code and the associated output
 - Update the titles of the repository on GitHub and Mendely Data
 - For PD05, only use WalkWS and leave out all other files from PD05
+- REMOVE Data from Subj 14 Walk as not usable